 Because of many things, Freetown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Freetown really has some of the features that families look for when choosing a good community to raise children.
 Is Freetown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Freetown in 2010 was $36,581, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $146,324 for a family of four.
-However, Freetown contains both very wealthy and poor people as well.
+The per capita income in Freetown in 2018 was $38,606, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $154,424 for a family of four.

 The most common language spoken in Freetown is English.
-Other important languages spoken here include Polish and Portuguese.
+Other important languages spoken here include Portuguese and Polish.